 How to Find and Train Salespeople to Market Online

-Hiring is the greatest challenge in developing an effective web marketing and/or sales team.
+Hiring is the greatest challenge in developing an effective strategic digital marketing and/or sales team.
 Finding a sales rep with online marketing skills, or the desire to learn those skills, makes hiring an even greater challenge.
 However, finding a salesperson with those skills is a real benefit to the company and to the salesperson.
 The organization gets more sales and leads, and the sales rep gets more enjoyment from the work.
-The challenges are to find salespeople with those skills or find ways to convert current sales team members into web marketers by providing access to online marketing job functions or web marketing training.
+The challenges are to find salespeople with those skills or find ways to convert current sales team members into web marketers by providing access to online marketing job functions or strategic digital marketing training.
 It’s difficult to do, but not impossible.

 Hiring and Training Recommendations